nashvail/blog/src/pages/blog/pseudo-classes/index.md

 }
 ```

 It looks a little cryptic but is quite simple really.
 To read the selector simply take the number from the parentheses and replace `nth` in the selector name with that number’s **ordinal** form.
-That’s another fancy English word for you, to be honest though…

 Alright coming back, `a:nth-of-type(1)` can be therefore read as `a:first-of-type` and no surprise it works exactly like `a:first-of-type` and results in the elements getting selected as shown below; just the anchor elements which are first of their types in their respective section.